NHS England

 NHS England is an executive non-departmental public body of the Department of Health and Social Care.
 It oversees the budget, planning, delivery and day-to-day operation of the commissioning side of the National Health Service in England as set out in the Health and Social Care Act 2012.
 It directly commissions NHS general practitioners, dentists, optometrists and some specialist services.

-NHS England is due to be absorbed into the Department of Health and Social Care, in a two-year process begun in 2025.
+A two-year process abolishing NHS England, cutting about half its 16,000 staff and transferring its functions into the Department of Health and Social Care, began in 2025.